-Within any social network or business networking event, it’s always easy to observe the audience and by their behaviour, classify them into two distinctive groups: noise makers and difference makers.
+Within any social network, marketing or business networking event, it’s always easy to observe the audience and by their behaviour, classify them into two distinctive groups.
+The noise makers and the difference makers.

 Noise makers are those who fit in conveniently to make the numbers adding to the background chatter.
 The difference makers on the other hand are the ones whose voices we listen to.
 They are influential and according to my previous article; they can provide insight, recommendations, introductions and opportunities.

 So, which group do you belong to?
 Hopefully not the marketing noise one.

 Without doubt, everyone desires to be part of the second group, the influential marketing “gods” and difference makers.
 Unfortunately, reality is rarely close to the case.
 For every few businesses who make noise with their marketing, there are thousands others who make noisy marketing.
 However, it is very straight forward to discern.

 The easiest approach for us to establish whether we really belong to the second group or not, is for us to ask ourselves the following difficult question in all honesty:

 If I go offline, will people ever miss me?

 Think about it.
 The marketers who are in a constant struggle for attention, are usually the noise makers.
 We don’t notice them where it matters, neither do we miss them when they are absent.
 Their marketing script reads as if their main objective is to be more popular than they are relevant.